coatyio/coaty-js/docs/man/developer-guide.md

   published (default is false); only works if standard MQTT port 1883 is used.
   The broker is then discoverable under the mDNS service name "Coaty MQTT Broker" and the service type "coaty-mqtt".
-* `bonjourHost`: if given, specifies the hostname to be used for publishing the mDNS service (optional).
-Useful for cases, where the normal hostname provided by mDNS cannot be resolved by DHCP.
+* `bonjourHost`: if given, specifies the hostname/IP address to be used for publishing the mDNS service (optional).
+Useful for cases, where the normal hostname provided by mDNS cannot be resolved by DNS.
+To get the IPv4 address of your broker host for a specific network interface, you can use the utility function `MulticastDnsDiscovery.getLocalIpV4Address()`.
 * `onReady`: callback function to be invoked when broker is ready (default none).
 * `brokerSpecificOpts`: options passed to underlying Aedes broker instance (optional).
 For details, see